LangProc/langproc-2017-lab/3-codegen/readme.md

 - Input: `Input`

   Reads an integer from the input stream of numbers and returns it.
-Note that it is not an variable because it is not lower-case.
+Note that it is not a variable because it is not lower-case.

 - Param : `Param : I`